Professor Emeritus, Biochemistry and Molecular Biology, Dalhousie University

 Dr. Letitia Meynell’s teaching and research is primarily in the area of philosophy of science, with a particular interest in the epistemology of scientific images and feminist critiques of biology.
 Specifically, she has written on the epistemology of Feynmen diagrams, anatomical drawing and is currently working on neuroimaging.
 She has also published on feminist approaches to biology and co-edited a collection of essays with Sue Campbell and Susan Sherwin on feminist embodiment theory, Agency and Embodiment (Penn State, 2009).
 Currently, she is working with Jim Brown (University of Toronto) and Mélanie Frappier (University of King’s College) as a guest editor for a special issue of Knowledge Engineering Review on visual reasoning.
 Website

-Brian Noble, PhD
+Dr. Brian Noble, PhD

-Professor, Sociology and Social Anthropology, Dalhousie University
+Associate Professor, Department of Sociology and Social Anthropology